-Pre-tax commuter benefits are a simple and great way for employers to help their employees save on their commuting costs.
-Employers can provide employees the option of taking pre-tax deductions from their paycheck each month to put toward qualified commuting expenses, reducing their taxable income.
-In addition to saving employees hundreds of dollars, employers can also save as much as 9% on payroll taxes, making pre-tax benefits a win for everyone!
+As of January 1, 2020, all Seattle employers with 20 or more employees will be required to offer a commuter benefit.
+There are many ways to comply, with the easiest and often most cost-saving option being Pre-Tax Commuter Benefits.
+Pre-tax commuter benefits are a simple and great way to help employees save on their commuting costs.
+Employers can provide the option of taking pre-tax deductions from employee paychecks each month to put toward qualified commuting expenses.
+In addition to saving employees hundreds of dollars, employers can also save as much as 8% on payroll taxes, making pre-tax benefits a win for everyone!

 A few advantages of offering pre-tax deductions:

 - Offering commuter benefits improve hiring and retention of highly skilled employees

 - Promotes the use of transit, freeing up parking and reducing congestion around your